alipharius/Alipharius/README.md

 </p>

 <p align="center">
-  🎓 Psychology Student @ University of Tehran
+ Psychology Student @ University of Tehran
 </p>

 ---

-### 🧠 About Me
+### About Me

-- I'm passionate about the **intersection of psychology and data science**
+I’m interested in the connection between psychology and data science.
-- Building tools to understand human behavior through quantitative methods
+I enjoy using data to understand human behavior and building small projects around that.
-- Currently learning: **Python, SQL, and data analysis** for psychological research
+I’m currently learning Python, SQL, and data analysis for use in psychological research.
-- Long-term goal: Become a psychologist who speaks the language of data
+My goal is to become a psychologist skilled in data and technology.
 ---

-### 🔬 My Approach

-- **Research-minded** - Applying scientific thinking to code and data
-- **Domain-focused** - Building tools that actually help psychological research
-- **Learning in public** - Documenting my journey from psychology to data science
-- **Psychology-informed** - Using behavioral insights to build better tools

----

-### 🛠️ Tech Stack I'm Learning
+### Tech Stack I'm Learning

 <p align="center">
   <!-- Core Languages -->